Skip to content

 Fully Diluted Valuation (FDV)

-A token shows a $1B market cap, but only 2% of total supply is circulating.
-CoinGecko exposes the gap between circulating and total supply — the real valuation once all tokens vest is vastly higher than the headline.
-This single metric catches a large share of overvalued tokens before the vesting-driven crash arrives.
+Say a token shows a $1B market cap, but only a small fraction of total supply is actually circulating.
+CoinGecko exposes the gap between circulating and total supply — the real valuation once all tokens vest is far higher than the headline.
+That gap is one of the more reliable early warnings of a vesting-driven repricing, though no single metric catches every overvalued token.

 Trust Score for exchanges